How to apply for Education Maintenance Allowance

 - your household’s most recent Tax Credit Award Notification that lists each young person

-- the child’s original birth certificate and a confirmation of enrolment or award from a Further Education Institution as proof that the child has been accepted onto a course (if the child is 16-20 and in full-time further education or training)
+- a copy of the child’s birth certificate and a confirmation of enrolment or award from a Further Education Institution as proof that the child has been accepted onto a course (if the child is 16-20 and in full-time further education or training)

 Independent status evidence